mlopatka/recipe-book/elke-dag-stamppot-feb2021/dag-15_chinesekool-stamppot.md

 * 1 tsp rice vinegar

 ## Preparation
-* Peel and trim pumpkin and celeriac and chop into 2-3cm sized cubes.
-* Coarsely dice a large red onion (or 2 small/medium onions).
+* Rinse the pork loin and pat dry on a plate.
+Brush the meat's surface with rice vinegar, then sprinkle on equal amounts of rock salt and white sugar until uniformly coated.
+Cover with plastic wrap and set asside in the fridge (this can be done up to a day in advance to save preparation time later).
-* Peel and cut potatoes.
-Slice into 2-3 cm chunks and place potatoes into a large pot, along with pumpkin and celeriac.
-Cover them 2/3 with water.
-Add the stock cube to the vegetables and boil until the potatoes are soft, or approx. 20 minutes.
+* Peel and cut potatoes into 2-3 cm chunks and place along wiht diced white onion into a large pot.
+Cover 2/3 of the way with water, and boil until the potatoes are soft, or approx. 20 minutes.
+* Chop the cabbage into thin slices perpendicular to the cabbage grain direction.
+When potatos have been boilnig for 10minutes add the chopped cabbage tot he same pot and bring back to a boil.
+* Heat a skilet or frying pan up to high heat, with a low smoke-point oil (we use grapeseed oil) and sear the pork loin strips mocing them around constantly to avoid burning, but ensure a dark maillard finish.
-* Pour off excess fluid from the potato, celeriac, pumpkin mixture and add the butter, salt and pepper, and thym.
+* Pour off excess fluid from the potato/onion/cabbage mixture and add the butter, salt and pepper, and ketjap.
 Mash until a homogeneous blend is achieved.
-* Fry 2 eggs per portion on olive oil.
-* Serve hot with fried sunny-side eggs on top of stamppot mixture.
+* Serve hot stamppot topped wiht pork loin strips and (optional) dry fried onions sprinkled on top.

 ### Eet Smakelijk!
 Recipe inspired by / adapted from: [Lidl](https://recepten.lidl.nl/recept/chinese-koolstamppot-met-speklapjes)